 Tuesday, 4/5: “Neoliberal Multiculturalism and Indigenous Movements: Oaxaca in a Hemispheric Context.”
 Eric Larson (University of Massachusetts, Dartmouth), McKinney Conference Room, 12 p.m.
 Lunch provided.

-Thursday, 4/21: "Labor and Government Coalitions in Latin America: Argentina in Comparative Perspective."
+Thursday, 4/21: "The Working Class and Government Coalitions in Latin America: Argentina in Comparative Perspective."
 Sebastián Etchemendy (Universidad Torcuato Di Tella), Kim Koo Library, 4 p.m.

 Friday, 4/22: “Takin' It To The Beaches: A Comparative Interpretation of Brazil's 2013 Urban Protests.”
-Jeff Sluyter-Beltrao (Alfred University), McKinney Conference Room, 12 p.m.
+Jeff Sluyter-Beltrao (Alfred University), Joukowsky Forum, 12 p.m.
 Co-sponsored by the Brazil Initiative.
+Lunch provided.

-Monday, 4/25: Talk by Renata Keller (Boston University) , McKinney Conference Room, 12 p.m.
+Monday, 4/25: "Mexico's Cold War: Cuba, the United States, and the Legacy of the Mexican Revolution."
+Renata Keller (Boston University) , McKinney Conference Room, 12 p.m.
 Co-sponsored by the Watson Security Program.
 Lunch Provided.

 Tuesday, 4/26: "Moving from Political Science to Public Policy and Politics: Impressions from Argentina" Sebastián Etchemendy (Universidad Torcuato Di Tella), Kim Koo Library, 12:30 p.m.